Bradylus/Minecraft/schematics/README.md

 - power the pistons without them noticing, thus creating a [block update detector](https://minecraft.wiki/w/Tutorial:Block_update_detector) (also known as a BUD)
-- when a sugar cane plant grows before one of them, it gets updated and propagates the update to all the others (noticing at that point that they are powed)
+- when a sugar cane plant grows before one of them, it gets updated and propagates the update to all the others (noticing at that point that they are powered)
 - finally, all pistons extend, breaking the sugar cane
 - the blob of redstone at the end of the farm resets the BUD